-No, this conference is free.
-If you feel like the conference was of value to you, donations are accepted to help offset the internal costs of the conference.
+Yes, the conference fee is only $10.
+If you feel like the conference was of value to you, any additional donations are accepted to help offset the internal costs of the conference.
 You will be provided resources free of Charge: complete Workbook, Professional teaching on all subjects, A Self-Assessment Profile Test, Free Lunch, all Totaled, valued at $1,500 +

 Because it is a Shared Ministry of Seacoast Church and East Cooper Baptist Church to equip the unemployed, the underemployed and those in career transition to live on purpose by securing the career God has designed uniquely for them.